barreljan/netlog/docs/configuration.md

 - **Default**: 0

 Enables or disables the Log2nms module that events are pushed directly to the LibreNMS database.
+This requires the LibreNMS database to be reachable for Netlog and credentials provided in the netlog.conf file with the `$nms_database` array.
+See the _install/netlog.conf.example_ for what is needed.

 ###### refresh